perfectnails/perfect-nails-website/README.md

-## Perfect Nails Website
+## Perfect Nails
-Complete revamp of the Perfect Nails website using React. <br>
+Code for Perfect Nails, a local nail salon in Cathedral City, California. <br>
-The current website can be located at: https://perfectnailscc.com/
+The website can be reached at: https://perfectnailscc.com/

+## Contributors
+The website was built entirely by Danny Pham (https://github.com/dannyhp1).